 How much can I borrow?

 - Standard commercial property: Borrow up to 75% of the land and construction costs or Land to Development Cost Ratio (LDCR) or 65% of the on completion value.
+With a guarantor, you can borrow up to 100%!

 - Specialised commercial property: 50-60% LDCR for specialised commercial properties including landfill or waste management facilities.